 Apart from the machines, other attractions like the barrel train ride, lemon cannons, exciting rides with utility themes operated by a worker like Greased Beast, Elevation Shuttle, Spin Dizzy, etc., and play areas with kiddie rides for the little kids.

 For the particularly daring of hearts, there is a four-story tall rope course, a 32-foot-high rock wall, and a zip-line course offering a splendid view of the whole area.

 The recently established Water Main is joined to the theme park, the perfect place to cool down in the blazing summer heat.
 The water park hosts a wave pool, slide towers, and leisure swim areas with family-friendly rides.

-This is one of the unique amusement parks for toddlers and is the perfect pit stop for the whole family when visiting a nearby area.
+This is one of the unique amusement parks and is the perfect pit stop for the whole family when visiting a nearby area.